Spend Time in the Word

 July 2, 2025

-The gospel of John encourages an individual to ask, because asking is praying to God that can bring answers and revelation as you make your appeal to your heavenly Father.
-Take your request to God and He can give you what you ask for.
+The Gospel of John urges individuals to ask, as asking is a form of prayer to God that can lead to answers and revelations when you present your appeal to your heavenly Father.
+Bring your requests to God, and He can grant what you seek.

 “Whatever you ask in my name, this I will do, that the Father may be glorified in the Son.
 If you ask me anything in my name, I will do it.
 You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide, so that whatever you ask the Father in my name, he may give it to you.
 In that day you will ask nothing of me.
 Truly, truly, I say to you, whatever you ask of the Father in my name, he will give it to you.”
 (John 14:13–14; 15:16; 16:23)

-Jesus was clear in His teaching that the we like all of his disciples were to submit themselves to the authority of God and His Word.
-As a result they would get answers and revelation knowledge.
-In essence what you ask, according to the word of God Jesus will do.
-In essence Jesus came to complete and fulfill what was written in the word of God.
+Jesus clearly taught that, like all His disciples, we are to submit to the authority of God and His Word. " Consequently, they would receive answers and revelation knowledge.
+Essentially, what you ask in accordance with God's Word, Jesus will accomplish.
+Jesus came to complete and fulfill what was written in the Word of God.

 Think not that I have come to abolish the law and the prophets: I have come not to abolish them but to fulfill them; for truly, I say to you, till heaven and earth pass away, not an iota, not a dot, will pass from the law until all is accomplished" (Matt.
 5:17-18).